simonambridge/SparkSensorData/README.md

 ```

+Note that the Spark job will create the Cassandra schema if one doesn't already exist.
 In a third window start cqlsh:
 ```
 cqlsh `hostname`
 ```
-And see the records in the sparsensordata.sensordata table:
+And we can see any records in the sparksensordata.sensordata table:
 ```
-> select * from sparsensordata.sensordata;
+> select * from sparksensordata.sensordata;
 ```
 We will re-run this query as required to demonstrate the data arriving from the Spark job.